anisyaf/python-learnings/README.md

 ## Currently Working On

-- Completing **Module X** of Google IT Automation with Python
+- Completing **Module 3** of Course 1 of Google IT Automation with Python
 - Uploading **Python basics**, **automation scripts**, and **past C++ work on c-plus learnings**
 - Logging learning progress weekly

 ---

 Thanks for checking out my journey!
-Feel free to explore, suggest, or follow along. 👋
+Feel free to explore, suggest, or follow along :)